Exciton Scattering via Algebraic Topology

 \begin{ex} Let $n = 2$.
 The above equips $U(2)$ with a CW structure with a single cell in dimensions $0,1,3$ and $4$.
-The $3$-skeleton in this case is given by $D_1U(2) \cong \Sigma (\CP^1_+)$, where $\Sigma$ denotes the reduced suspension.
-The space $\Sigma (\CP^1_+)$ can be thought of as the quotient space of $S^3$ obtained by identifying a single pair of antipodal points, as shown in Figure~\ref{fig:rendering} below.
+The $3$-skeleton is $D_1U(2) = \Sigma (\CP^1_+)$ which may be thought of as the quotient space of $S^3$ obtained by identifying a single pair of antipodal points, as shown in Figure~\ref{fig:rendering} below.

 There is another CW structure on $U(2)$ which uses the well-known homeomorphism $U(2) \cong S^1 \times S^3$.
 This CW structure also has a single cell in dimensions $0,1,3$ and $4$, and the $3$-skeleton in this case is $S^1 \vee S^3$.
 Although $\Sigma (\CP^1_+)$ is homotopy equivalent to $S^1 \vee S^3$, the two spaces are not homeomorphic.
 Hence the two CW structures are distinct (in fact, $SU(2)$ fails to be a subcomplex of the first CW structure).